Read the whole childhood series here

-(No Deepavali is ever complete without the crunchy murukus – I am sure everyone agrees on that.
-Photo taken on Deepavali last year)
+(No Deepavali is ever complete without the crunchy murukkus – I am sure everyone agrees on that.
+The photo was taken on Deepavali last year)

 The night before Deepavali

 It would be quite late before we go to our beds.
-Even so, as we are sound asleep, my aunties, my mom and my grandma would be still be awake, doing last minute cleaning and cooking.
-We have no idea what time they actually go to sleep but one thing we are sure of – they are first to be up before us next morning.
+Even so, as we are sound asleep, my aunties, my mom and my grandma would still be awake, doing last-minute cleaning and cooking.
+We have no idea what time they actually go to sleep but one thing we are sure of – they are first to be up before us the next morning.